The Effective Teacher

 A parent can be brought round to your way of thinking.
 A colleague will eventually get the hang of form filling and although he/she will not admit that they are wrong, a Head’s opinion of you can change over time.

 Get a feel for the educational culture of the school and follow it.
 Yes, you want to be your own person and express yourself but there is nothing worse than being a loose cannon and an outsider.
 If the dress code for the school is formal, follow it.
 If the school wants students pushed to their limit, do it.
 Don’t stand back and do your own thing, ignoring the prevailing culture of the school.
+If you do conflict will almost certainly ensue.
+Be your own teacher by all means, but don't disrespect the way the school is run, however irritating some protocols may seem.

 Have a variety of approaches available to, conduct lessons, talk to colleagues, supervisors, parents, cleaners, dinner ladies and people in general.
 Don’t despair at the first sign of failure.